It’s an inch short of Shūnyam. But in this business you miss by an inch, you miss by a mile.

 From the sober language of the earliest Sūtric texts to the mystical poetry of the Aṣṭāvakra, a repeated affix to ‘True Nothing’ is as: ‘It neither ‘Is’ nor ‘Is Not’.

-The single most frequent confounding across the world’s religious literature is the conceptualization and reification of ‘True Nothing’ as ‘Being’.
+More sweepingly, it is the single most frequent confounding across the world’s religious literature, the conceptualization and reification of ‘True Nothing’ as ‘Being’.

 ‘Being’, like ‘Thought’ and ‘Voice’ [Language] is very, very close to our skin.
 A claim to ‘Being’ in any of its variants is ultimately a claim to a ‘Self’.
 But precisely because of its nearness to our skin it is that much more difficult to give workable examples [like say ‘Consciousness’].

 The best that can be done is to give a list of excerpts from famous fellow-travelers that may convince you of what I am talking about.
 And get you back on the Meditation Mat.